 (2) A member of the Corporation whose term of office expires shall, unless the office becomes vacant under section 13, continue in office until a successor comes into office.

-[Section 12 inserted by No. 11 of 1995 s.
+[Section 12 inserted: No. 11 of 1995 s.
 14.]

 13. Vacancies in office of member